Chocolate Chip Cheesecake Cookies

 - 1/2 cup unsalted butterSoftened

-- 1 large eggBinding agent
+- 1 large eggFor binding

 Instructions

-Preheat your oven to 350°F (175°C) and line a baking sheet with parchment paper.
-Gather all your ingredients.
+Preheat your oven to 350Β°F (175Β°C) and line a baking sheet with parchment paper.

-Make Cream Cheese Mixture
+Mix Cream Cheese

-Combine Dry Ingredients
+Incorporate Dry Ingredients

 In a separate bowl, whisk together the flour, baking soda, and salt.
+Gradually add this mixture to the cream cheese mixture.

-Bake Cookies
+Bake

-Bake in the preheated oven for 12-15 minutes or until the edges are golden.
-Allow to cool on the baking sheet for a few minutes before transferring to a wire rack.
+Bake in the preheated oven for 12-15 minutes, or until the edges are lightly golden.

 Recipe Notes & Tips